UBC-STAT-IT/Documentation-Public/StatOffice/RequestTrackerStarterGuide.md

 <img width="413" height="160" alt="image" src="https://github.com/user-attachments/assets/8089ef98-e7c6-4156-ab38-092f516f334c" />

 To search, type in a textual query to find your tickets.
-If you want to search for a certain keyword, then put quotes around it to search for that word e.g. "registration"
+If you just want to search for a certain keyword or string, then put single quotes and double quotes around it to search for that word e.g. '"registration"'

 **EXAMPLES**

-To search for a keyword: `"STAT302"`
+To search for a keyword or string: `'"STAT 302"'`

 To search for a requestor (student): `requestor:ali.r.abbas@gmail.com`